flapdragon/take-note/README.md

 npm i -g vercel@latest
 ```

-You will need to pull down the .env.development.local file so that you can connnecto the database locally:
+You will need to pull down the .env.development.local file so that you can connect to the database locally:
 ```bash
 vercel env pull .env.development.local
 ```